 As you these statistics make plain, a large portion of money laundering charges lead to criminal convictions — and lengthy prison sentences.
 People convicted of money laundering and other financial offenses often struggle with employment, particularly in the financial sector, and are burdened with the long-term consequences that can result from having a criminal record.

-If you’ve been charged with money laundering or other white collar crimes, it is absolutely critical to speak with an experienced criminal defense lawyer immediately.
-Philadelphia criminal defense attorney Lloyd Long represent clients charged with a wide variety of financial and federal crimes, including but not limited to corporate fraud, tax fraud, securities fraud, wire and mail fraud, and embezzlement.
+If you’ve been charged with money laundering or other white collar crimes, it is absolutely critical to speak with an experienced Philadelphia issuing a bad check lawyer immediately.
+Philadelphia money laundering defense attorney Lloyd Long represent clients charged with a wide variety of financial and federal crimes, including but not limited to corporate fraud, tax fraud, securities fraud, wire and mail fraud, and embezzlement.
 To set up a free and completely confidential legal consultation, call our law offices right away at (215) 302-0171.